My-Epitech-Organisation/Area/backend/scripts/README.md

 ### 2. Verify configuration

-Tools are configured via `.flake8` and `pyproject.toml` in the backend folder.
+All tools are configured via `pyproject.toml` in the backend folder.

 ## 🔧 Usage